apostrophecms/starter-kit-assembly-hospitality/README.md

 > In the case of production, you will of course also be able to add a final production domain name for *each* site via the user interface.
 But you will need a "pre-production" hostname for early content creation.
 That is where `baseUrlDomains` comes into play even for production.
 >
 > You are not restricted to the environment names `dev`, `staging` and `prod`.
 However, the first environment configured is assumed to be a local debugging environment for programmers (typically `dev`), and the environment named `prod` is the only one that attempts to serve a site under its `prodHostname`.
-If you are working with the Apostrophe Assembly team for hosting, ask us for an additional cloud instance for each environment.
+If you are working with the Apostrophe Assembly Hospitality team for hosting, ask us for an additional cloud instance for each environment.

 ### Adding a suffix to your subdomains (optional)

 The `shortNameSuffix` configuration option, which defaults to an empty string, allows you to add additional suffix string to every site short name.
-For example, for a site with short name `cars` and the following configuration:
+For example, for a site with short name `gourmet` and the following configuration:
 ```js
 multisite({
   // ...
   shortNameSuffix: '-assembly',
 });
 ```
-The resulting base URL for this site will be `http://cars-assembly.localhost:3000`, `https://cars-assembly.staging.your-domain.com`, etc.
+The resulting base URL for this site will be `http://gourmet-assembly.localhost:3000`, `https://gourmet-assembly.staging.your-domain.com`, etc.

 These options apply only when the hostname is determined in part by the `shortName` field for the site, so if a production hostname is configured, it will be used exactly as given.

 > Note that your dashboard will also be affected, the base URL would become `https://dashboard-assembly.staging.your-domain.com`

-> **Note:** This option is not currently supported by Apostrophe Assembly Hosting, as we apply the naming convention for you when hosting for you.
+> **Note:** This option is not currently supported by Apostrophe Assembly Hospitality Hosting, as we apply the naming convention for you when hosting for you.
 It's there for self-hosted customers with different needs.

 ### Changing the locale separator of your subdomains (optional)

 The `localeSeparator` configuration option, which defaults to `.`, allows you to change how the subdomains for localized sites (if chosen so) will be built.
 By default a dot separator will be used.
-For example, if "Separate Host" is enabled for a particular locale, `fr.cars.your-domain.com` will be the URL of a site with the short name `cars` and the `fr` locale.
+For example, if "Separate Host" is enabled for a particular locale, `fr.gourmet.your-domain.com` will be the URL of a site with the short name `gourmet` and the `fr` locale.
 If you apply the following configuration:
 ```js
 multisite({